-The Police Federation is governed by a set of rules and regulations agreed by government.
+The Police Federation of England and Wales (PFEW) is governed by a set of rules and regulations agreed by the government.

-The staff association was created by an act of parliament in 1919, which withdrew the right of officers to strike but permitted the Federation to negotiate on all matters concerning its members' pay, allowances, hours of duty, annual leave, and other conditions of service.
+We were created by an act of parliament in 1919, which withdrew the right of officers to strike but permitted us to negotiate on all matters concerning our members' pay, allowances, hours of duty, annual leave, and other conditions of service.

-The Police Federation’s rules and regulations were overhauled in 2017 following major change within the organisation carried out under an Independent Review published in 2014.
-The review, commissioned by the Federation itself, aimed to modernise and professionalise the organisation which had remained largely unaltered in its 100-year history.
-Amendments include:
+Our rules and regulations were overhauled in 2017 following major change within the organisation, carried out under an Independent Review published in 2014.
+The review, that we commissioned ourselves, aimed to modernise and professionalise the organisation, which had remained largely unaltered in its 100-year history.